Blog Post: A Fresh Graduate's Guide to Saving Money

 Try doing this: prioritise your daily tasks into three categories.
 The "must-do", the "should-do", and the "would-like-to-do”.
 Tell yourself that only when you have completed every task on your "must-do" list, can you allow "distractions" from the other categories.

-And yeah, in case you wondered, Instagram, Pokemon and Snapchat all come under the latter most category.
+And yeah, in case you wondered, Instagram, TikTok, and XiaoHongShu all come under the latter most category.
 Or maybe just the "after-work" group.

-It's not always easy to concentrate on one task.
-And where papers are piling up and time is ticking away, stress will always put us on edge.
-But instead of reaching out for your smartphone or finding your next holiday destination, try stepping away from the desk or taking a walk for a few minutes.
-Research suggests that simply changing your physical stance or vantage point can make a huge difference to your emotional state.
+But instead of reaching out for your smartphone or finding your next holiday destination, try stepping away from the desk and moving around for a few minutes.
+Research suggests that simply changing your physical stance or vantage point can clear your head and make a huge difference to your emotional state.

 6. Rock On

-Your favourite playlists and festival beats can elevate your mood — and make it easier to focus on the task you aim to prioritise.
+Instead, try listening to your favourite music for 10-15 minutes before you start working.
+Your favourite playlists and festival beats can help you get in the zone and boost your mood.
 Then you'll have that beat-driven momentum to tick off all your goals, one task at a time.
+You got this!

 For more articles on all things great, click here!